sighupio/module-logging/docs/releases/unreleased.md

 ## New Features 🎉

-### Kubernetes 1.33 Support

-This release adds support for Kubernetes 1.33.x, expanding the compatibility matrix to support Kubernetes versions 1.22 through 1.33.

 ### Logging Operator and Logging Operated

 Updated logging-operator from v5.2.0 to v6.0.3 with enhanced Kubernetes 1.33 compatibility and improved performance.
 The stack now includes: